peterchang77/dl_tutorial/README.md

 ### Starting Jupyter server

-First log into your EC2 instance and make note of the public IP address of your instance in the command prompt (see screenshot above).
-Alternatively the IP address can be found in the `Instances` menu of the EC2 dashboard:
+First log into your EC2 instance and make note of the public IP address of your instance which can be found in the `Instances` menu of the EC2 dashboard:

 ![AWS IP Address](./screenshots/aws-jupyter00.png)

 A preconfigured Jupyter server has been set up on the EC2 instance broadcasting on port 8888.
-To run this server simply run the following bash script after connecting to your EC2 instance (located in your home folder):
+To launch this server simply run the following bash script after connecting to your EC2 instance (located in your home folder):
 ```
-./start_jupyter.ssh
+./start_jupyter.sh
 ```

+This bash script will:

+* update to the latest version of this repository from Github
+* activate the `dl_aws` conda environment
-The Jupyter server will now be active listening of port 8888.
+* launch a Jupyter server listening of port 8888

 Make careful note of the suffix of the provided address including login token:

 ![AWS Jupyter server](./screenshots/aws-jupyter01.png)